Constraining FRB Microstructure with Polarised Shot Noise: INTRODUCTION

 Fast Radio Bursts (FRBs) are transient radio signals characterised by their short duration and high brightness temperatures~\citep{Lorimer2007}.
 The FRB population is diverse, exhibiting various properties such as apparent ``one-off'' events or strong repeaters \citep[see][for recent reviews]{2019A&ARv..27....4P,2022A&ARv..30....2P}, highly variable polarisation angles (PAs), linear and circular polarisation fractions, rotation measures (RMs), as well as complex temporal and spectral profiles with multiple peaks and varying widths \citep[e.g.,][]{2024ApJ...964..131S,2025ApJ...979..160S,2025arXiv250517497S}.
 The study of these structures is essential for deciphering FRB generation mechanisms and the media through which they propagate.

 FRBs show diverse PA behaviour.
-Only one FRB is well fit by a rotating vector model~\citep[][]{2025Natur.637...43M}, a characteristic of a rotating neutron star, with circumstantial evidence for two more~\citep[][]{2024ApJ...969L..29B}.
-Others show a variety of PA swings~\citep[][]{2020Natur.586..693L}, or macroscopically flat PA profiles~\citep[e.g.,][]{2024ApJ...968...50P}.
-The Canadian Hydrogen Mapping Experiment (CHIME) and the Deep Synoptic Array 110 (DSA-110) previously catagorised FRBs by their spectro-temporal morphology~\citep{2021ApJ...923....1P,2025ApJ...979..160S}, macroscopic PA features~\citep{2024ApJ...968...50P} and their polarisation fractions~\citep{2024ApJ...964..131S}.
+Only one FRB is well fit by a rotating vector model~\citep[RVM;][]{2025Natur.637...43M}, a characteristic of a rotating neutron star, with circumstantial evidence for two more~\citep[][]{2024ApJ...969L..29B}.
+Attempts to fit RVMs to a large population of repeater bursts shows that some are well fit, however, their results are inconsistent with each other~\citep[][]{2025ApJ...988..175L}.
+Other FRBs show a variety of PA swings~\citep[][]{2020Natur.586..693L}, or apparently flat PA profiles~\citep[e.g.,][]{2024ApJ...968...50P}.
+The Canadian Hydrogen Mapping Experiment (CHIME) and the Deep Synoptic Array 110 (DSA-110) previously catagorised FRBs by their spectro-temporal morphology~\citep{2021ApJ...923....1P,2025ApJ...979..160S}, the smooth PA evolution measured across the burst envelope~\citep{2024ApJ...968...50P} and their polarisation fractions~\citep{2024ApJ...964..131S}.
 These are highly dependent on S/N, time resolution, and propagation effects and leads to arbitrary classifications as suggested by~\cite{2025arXiv250517497S}.
-Studying macroscopic PA features may be beneficial in identifying rotational signatures or probing large-scale, spatially averaged magnetic field structures, and can inform us of potential progenitors; however, they provide limited insight of the smaller-scale processes that likely drive FRB emission.
+Studying burst-envelope-scale PA behaviour may be useful for identifying rotational signatures or probing large-scale, spatially averaged magnetic field structure, and can inform us of potential progenitors; however, it may provide limited insight into the rapid local plasma processes that generate the emission, which may arise either in the magnetosphere~\citep[e.g.,][]{2018MNRAS.477.2470L} or in more distant outflow/shock regions~\citep[e.g.,][]{2014MNRAS.442L...9L}.